 Whitstable has been well known for its superb oysters for hundreds of years, ever since the Romans invaded Britain and realised how delicious Kentish oysters were.
 The seaside town has become synonymous with the high-quality molluscs, but there was a time when oysters were not considered a luxury and were as cheap as pennies.
 How we wish we could go back in time.

 Luckily, we can just go to Whitstable instead, and feast on fresh oysters all day long – perhaps not as inexpensive as they were in Victorian times, but definitely as delicious.
-The Whitstable Oyster Festival 2021 is back for another year of mollusc-related fun and revelry, welcoming locals and tourists to celebrate the humble oyster, which has brought much fame and wealth to the Kentish harbour town.
+The Whitstable Rocks Oyster Festival (formerly The Whitstable Oyster Festival) is back for another year of mollusc-related fun and revelry, welcoming locals and tourists to celebrate the humble oyster, which has brought much fame and wealth to the Kentish harbour town.

 Never been before?
 Well, our handy guide will give you the complete rundown on everything you need to know about the festival, from where to eat to what to do in between all that eating, and even how to get there.
 You can trust us to answer all of your important questions about the seafood festival which takes over the quaint harbour town every summer.